Evan-Lehmann/ml-association-rule/README.md

 ## <a name="algorithm">Algorithm</a>
 - The association rule algorithm used is Apriori, see [here](http://rasbt.github.io/mlxtend/user_guide/frequent_patterns/association_rules/#association-rules-generation-from-frequent-itemsets) for full documentation on the algorithm.
   - Association Rules:
-    - The algorith returns association rules, which are given in pairs (antecedent and consequent).
+    - The algorithm returns association rules, which are given in pairs (antecedent and consequent).
     - Association Rules show relationships between data items and are in an if-then format.
   - Paramters (A = antecedent, C = consequent):
     - Support - frequency of itemsets in data, finds frequent itemsets, NOT association rules, value ranges from 0 to 1